CAREER COUNSELING: WHAT TO EXPECT

 - I need to find a new job or career, but don’t know what I can do next.

 - I hate my job and feel like I need to make a change.
 I am looking for a good fit.

-- I need help with my resume and how to go about looking for a job.
+- I need help with my resume, and don’t really know how to look for a job.

-- I’d like to understand my calling better, to do work that really matters.
+- I’d like to understand my calling better, and want to do work that really matters.

 - How do I make a career change?

 - Am I a good candidate for starting my own business?

 - I’m in college, and don’t know what to major in.

 If you find yourself stating or asking similar things, Covenant Counseling may be able to help.